python-control/python-control/doc/response.rst

 .. _frequency_response:

-Frequency response data
+Frequency Response Data
 =======================

-Linear time invariant (LTI) systems can be analyzed in terms of their frequency response and python-control provides a variety of tools for carrying out frequency response analysis.
+Linear time invariant (LTI) systems can be analyzed in terms of their frequency response and `python-control` provides a variety of tools for carrying out frequency response analysis.
 The most basic of these is the :func:`frequency_response` function, which will compute the frequency response for one or more linear systems::